-In a nutshell, online coaching or consultation is no longer a second-best solution.
-With its own merits, it is something that is different to, but not inferior to face-to-face work.
+In a nutshell, online coaching or consultation is no longer the second-best solution.
+With its own merits, it is something that is different from, but not inferior to face-to-face work.

 HOW OFTEN DO WE MEET?

 I do not have a fixed rule about the frequency of our meetings.

-The old gold standard of having weekly (or more frequent) session is arbitrary and does not reflect authentic and unique individual needs.
+The old gold standard of having a weekly (or more frequent) sessions is arbitrary and does not reflect authentic and unique individual needs.
 Yes, sometimes having some regularity can help us settle into an emotional rhythm.
-However, in our fast-moving modern world where you might already feel stretched in multiple directions with financial, life and work demands, a weekly set-time schedule may seem undoable.
+However, in our fast-moving modern world where you might already feel stretched in multiple directions with financial, life, and work demands, a weekly set-time schedule may seem undoable.

 Indeed, entering this work is not a light undertaking- financially, emotionally, and pragmatically.
-At the same time, nothing is more important than investing in yourself and building a solid foundation for your relationship and creative endeavours in life.
+At the same time, nothing is more important than investing in yourself and building a solid foundation for your relationship and creative endeavors in life.

 The work happens not just within the hour; in fact, the real work begins in your real life.
 If we were to meet less frequently, I might offer certain ‘reflection prompts,’ specific homework or exercises, so that the work continues in-between sessions.